-45 Subsidiaries and consolidated structured entities
+44 Subsidiaries and consolidated structured entities

-The material Group subsidiary companies at 31 December 2021 and 2020 are:
+The following sets out details of the parent company in the Group and its material subsidiary companies at 31 December 2021 and 2020:

-Name of company Principal activity Place of incorporation Registered Office Allied Irish Banks, p.I.c.
+Name of company Principal activity Place of incorporation Registered Office Allied Irish Banks, p.l.c.
 A direct subsidiary of AIB Group plc and the principal operating company of the Group and holds the majority of the subsidiaries within the Group.
 Its activities include banking and financial services - a licensed bank Ireland 10 Molesworth Street, Dublin 2, Ireland.
 AIB Mortgage Bank Unlimited Company Issue of mortgage covered securities - a licensed bank Ireland 10 Molesworth Street, Dublin 2, Ireland.
 EBS d.a.c.
 Mortgages and savings - a licensed bank Ireland The EBS Building, 2 Burlington Road, Dublin 4, Ireland.
 AIB Group (UK) p.l.c. trading as Allied Irish Bank (GB) in Great Britain and AIB (NI) in Northern Ireland Banking and financial services - a licensed bank Northern Ireland 92 Ann Street, Belfast BT1 3HH.

-The proportion of ownership interest and voting power held by AIB Group plc in Allied Irish Banks, p.l.c. is 100% of the ordinary share capital.
-All subsidiaries of Allied Irish Banks, p.l.c., being the immediate subsidiary of AIB Group plc, are wholly owned apart from Augmentum Limited in which there are non-controlling interests (note 41).
+All subsidiaries of Allied Irish Banks, p.l.c., are wholly owned apart from Augmentum Limited in which there are non-controlling interests (note 40).
 Practically all subsidiaries in the Group are involved in the provision of financial services or ancillary services.